 “I am inspired and encouraged by the work going on in the Road Map Project region.
 When we focus on something, we can move the needle.
 The data show that students are taking more challenging courses in high school.
 I think this will eventually lower the percent of students needing to take remedial courses in postsecondary, and help more students stay in college and earn their degrees,” said Randy Nunez, College and Career Family/Community Liaison for the Kent School District.

 Tremendous work is under way across the region to help increase achievement for all students.
 Hundreds of people have contributed to Road Map Project action plans, which tackle opportunity gaps.
 The region’s $40 million Race to the Top grant, which is being managed by the Puget Sound Educational Service District, focuses specifically on our region’s biggest challenges.
 These efforts are beginning to take hold and future Results Reports will capture the outcome of this work.

 To read the 2013 Results Report, please visit the Road Map Project’s website, http://www.roadmapproject.org/.

-Posted in: College and Career Readiness , College Persistence and Completion , Data & Research , Early Learning , English Language Learners , Family Engagement , Opportunity Youth , Social Emotional Learning
+Posted in: College and Career Readiness , College and Career Success , Data and Research , Early Learning & Elementary Success , English Language Learners , Family Engagement , Opportunity Youth , Social Emotional Learning